juvalen/mb-checker/JENKINS.md

 ## Result

-After being generated images are pushed to dockerhub.
+After generation, images are pushed to dockerhub.
 Configure it for your own repository.